 As in the diagram above, these will include something along the lines of the following:

-- Parity: Once legacy issues are addressed, holes are filled and bugs corrected, there is a natural evolution from looking inwards to looking outwards.
+- Consistency & Parity: Once legacy issues are addressed, holes are filled and bugs corrected, there is a natural evolution from looking inwards to looking outwards.
 This can include looking at what competitors are doing to ensure your products or services at the very least offer what the competition does, but it can also mean looking across other channels of your business to ensure that your own products and services align in a multi-channel environment.

-- Differentiate: With fixes in place, and parity achieved, it is now time to begin the act of differentiating your products and services from your competition.
+- Differentiation: With fixes in place, and parity achieved, it is now time to begin the act of differentiating your products and services from your competition.
 At this point you begin to move from a tactical delivery model to a more strategic one.

 - Delight: With differentiation comes the possibility of delighting your Customers with your products and services.
 At this stage the level of Customer interaction, data analytics and design thinking are significantly higher than earlier stages and the make-up of your teams will change.